-This isn’t such a problem in all domains—after all, if you are already using Spark to build a batch workflow, and you want to add a Spark Streaming job into this mix for some real-time bits, the additional complexity is pretty low and it reuses the skills you already have.
+This isn’t such a problem in all domains—after all, if you are already using Spark to build a batch workflow, and you want to add a Spark Streaming job into this mix for some real time big data analytics, the additional complexity is pretty low and it reuses the skills you already have.

 However if you are deploying a Spark cluster for the sole purpose of this new application, that is definitely a big complexity hit.